ahboujelben/numSCAL-basic/README.md

 Several options are available to display the underlying network:

-* Visualisation of separate phases.
+* Visualisation of separate phases
-* Visualisation of only oil-wet or water-wet elements.
+* Visualisation of only oil-wet or water-wet elements
-* Changing phase colors.
+* Changing phase colors
-* Slicing the underlying network to uncover obstructed elements.
+* Slicing the underlying network to uncover obstructed elements
-* Real-time generation of capillary pressure, saturation and relative permeability data.
+* Real-time generation of capillary pressure, saturation and relative permeability data